 The second point of this moving story is Mary's haste.
 Luke tells us that she undertook in haste the long and perilous trek from Nazareth to a village in the hill country of Judea.
 She knew clearly what she wanted and did not allow anyone or anything to stop her.

-In his commentary on Luke's Gospel, St. Ambrose of Milan describes this haste with an almost untranslatable Latin phrase, "nescit tarda molimina Spiritus Sancti gratia" which could mean: "the grace of the Holy Spirit does not know delayed efforts' or 'delayed efforts are foreign to the grace of the Holy Spirit."
+In his commentary on Luke's Gospel, St. Ambrose of Milan describes this haste with an almost untranslatable Latin phrase, "nescit tarda molimina Spiritus Sancti gratia," which means, literally: "the grace of the Holy Spirit does not know delayed efforts."
+Or we might express it better in English: "delayed efforts are foreign to the grace of the Holy Spirit."
 Mary's free choice to move forward and outward is reflective of a decision taken deep within her heart followed by immediate action.

 How many things exist in our lives that we dreamed of doing, should have done, and never did?
 Letters that should have been written, dreams that should have been realized, gratitude that was not expressed, affection never shown, words that should have been said, etc.?
 Postponements and delays weigh heavily upon us, wear us down and discourage us.
 They gnaw away at us.
-How true St. Ambrose described Mary's haste: the Spirit completely possessed the Virgin Daughter of Nazareth and compelled her to act.
-Such possession by God's Spirit is the only possession worthwhile, life-giving, hopeful and joyful.
+How true is St. Ambrose's description of Mary's haste: the Spirit completely possessed the Virgin Daughter of Nazareth and compelled her to act.
+Such possession by God's Spirit is the only possession worthwhile, life-giving, hopeful, and joyful.

 In the mystery of the Annunciation and the Visitation, Mary is the very model of the life we should lead.
 First of all, she welcomed Jesus in her existence; then, she shared what she had received.
 Every time we receive Holy Communion, Jesus the Word becomes flesh in our life – gift of God who is at one and the same time beautiful, kind, unique.
 Thus, the first Eucharist was such: Mary’s offering of her Son in her, in whom he had set up the first altar.
 Mary, the only one who could affirm with absolute confidence, “this is my body”, from that first moment offered her own body, her strength, all her being, to form the Body of Christ.